DR Launcher

 How to prioritize your submission budget

 You don't need to submit to all of them on day one, and you shouldn't spread your budget evenly.
-DR isn't linear — a link from a DR 82 page is worth dramatically more than two links from DR 40 pages.
+DR isn't linear, so a higher-authority directory is usually worth prioritizing before a thin, low-DR site.
 Spend top-down.

-- Tier 3 — cheap, low-DR filler last.
+3. Tier 3 — cheap, low-DR filler last.
 StartupTrusted (DR 48, $11) and similar.
-Worth it once the high-DR links are placed, because a profile of only DR 80 links looks unnatural.
+Worth testing once the highest-authority opportunities are covered.
 Skip entirely if budget is tight.

 Match the picks to your category too.
 AI tool?
 Prioritize There's An AI For That, ToolPilot, AIToolFame, and Futurepedia.
 Dev tool?
 DevHunt earns its slot.
 General SaaS?
 Lead with SaaSHub, SaaSFame, and Startup Fame.
 The SaaS breakdown and startup breakdown sort the list by category for you.